silviamaggi/smd-com/_posts/2020-07-09-design-digested-empathic-design.md

 ## To The People Who Told Me To “Think Like A Man”

 Jess Vergara’s message is simple: stop contributing to the misogyny of the workforce.
 Embrace yourself, all women, be inclusive of all women.
-Jess’s is an excellent article, where she tells her experience and shares resources to help to fix the problem.
+Jess’ is an excellent article, where she tells her experience and shares resources to help to fix the problem.
 The lack of women in the tech industry is a problem, which cannot be solved if we keep denying our identities.

 <p class="detached">🔗 <a href="https://uxdesign.cc/to-the-people-who-told-me-to-think-like-a-man-a7ed0ad468b5" target="_blank" rel="noopener">Read the article</a> (on Medium)</p>

 ## How The Inventor Of Mario Designs A Game

 Let’s finish this week’s digest with a smile.
 I recently rediscovered the pleasure of playing video games and how they can take our minds off the news and the current uncertain times we’re living. _Super Mario Bros._ is still one of my favourite games.
-The very first screen is the perfect example of how to explain a game without manuals: all you need to know is there, the rest you can learn along the way — something to keep in mind when it comes to onboarding experiences of digital products/websites.
+The very first screen is the perfect example of how to explain a game without manuals: all you need to know is there, the rest you can learn along the way — something to keep in mind when it comes to onboarding experiences of digital products or websites.

 {% include pattern-video.html id="K-NBcP0YUQI" title="How the inventor of Mario designs a game" %}